binary-butterfly/validataclass/docs/07-mypy-plugin.md

 There are some advanced settings for configuring the plugin itself.
 The plugin configuration currently only supports `pyproject.toml` and should be defined in the section `[tool.validataclass_mypy]`.

+The configuration is expected to be in the same `pyproject.toml` file that is used to configure mypy.
+The plugin does not have any discovery mechanisms for config files, it simply looks up which config file was read by mypy during initialization, and if it's a `.toml` file, it reads the same file to get its configuration.

 #### Strictness / optional rules

 - `allow_incompatible_field_overrides` (bool, default `true`): Allow incompatible overrides of fields in validataclass